kunhimohamed/books_docs/docs/basics/accounting-basics.md

   implies an increase in balance.

-- For **Liabilities** and **Income** accounts Credit implies an increase in balance and Debit implies and decrease in balance.
+- For **Liabilities** and **Income** accounts Credit implies an increase in balance and Debit implies an decrease in balance.

 ::: tip AEDLIC
 You can remember this by the abbreviation **AEDLIC** which would stand for: